Skip to main content

 Courtesy of NOAA

-NCEI has released the first-of-its-kind global microplastics database.
+NCEI has updated and expanded the first-of-its-kind global microplastics database.
 This database collates microplastic data from across the globe, giving scientists and researchers a better understanding of microplastic’s impacts on human and marine health and the economy.

 The Microplastic Menace